 All that to say, consider getting everyone with any affiliation to the website involved at the beginning of the process.
 You never know when a change might impact their respective area or if they might have some insight on how to best accomplish something during the migration process.

 The migration map is the most difficult and time consuming step in the migration process, but it is also the most important, as it impacts all digital marketing channels.
 In our experience, the biggest mistake that is made during a site migration is redirecting all old URLs to the homepage of the new site.
 In doing so, you may save a load of time, but you can expect the following (negative) results:

 - Increased bounce rate for all channels, as people will not find the content/products/offer that they were promised in their email.

 - Decreased rankings, as you will lose your relevance for each topic and have to start from scratch with each new page.
 Ultimately leading to a decrease in organic traffic.

 - An angry boss because you effectively killed traffic and conversions.

 In order to prevent this catastrophe and avoid scouring the web for a new job, consider first taking inventory of all site URLs.
 This can be accomplished by using a tool such as Screaming Frog or by downloading your site map.
 Once you have a list of all current URLs, you can then map them to their new URLs.
 The two key elements to consider in this process are 1) ensure that all content has a new home, and 2) ensure that all content is redirected to relevant content.

 3 | Baseline Data

 A site migration is a huge undertaking and typically done for a specific purpose.
-As such, improvement is expected, so it is wise to take baseline your data BEFORE launch in an effort to accurately measure the impact of the site migration.
+As such, improvement is expected so it is wise to take baselines of your data before launch in an effort to accurately measure the impact of the site migration.
 The metrics used will vary depending on the channels used in your digital strategy.

 These are but a few tips to help guide you towards achieving a successful migration.
 Do you have any other tips that have been helpful?